panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 Mostly comparing directly against `undefined` is a bad practice, because you probably rely on a permitted but discouraged practice mentioned above.

 An efficient strategy is to reduce at minimum the appearance of `undefined` keyword in your code.
-In the meantime, *always* remember about its potential appearance in a surprising way, and prevent that by applying beneficial habits such as:
+In the meantime, *always* remember about its potential appearance in a surprising way and prevent that by applying beneficial habits such as:

 * reduce the usage of uninitialized variables
 * make the variables lifecycle short and close to the source of their usage